soundpaint/syngraph/README.md

 SynGraph
 ========

 SynGraph is a software tool for capturing and visualizing data on symbol-to-color mappings.
 It was designed and developed in preparation for a scientific psychological study on graphemic synaesthesia.
 So far, I had no opportunity to carry out the study.
 I encourage interested researchers to build upon my software tool and work out and carry out a proper psychological study.
+If you do so, I would appreciate if you let me know about your work.

 Object of Investigation
 -----------------------